From homotopy links to stratified homotopy theories: Incompatible criteria for model structures over

 where $\Lambda^{\J}_k\to\Delta^{\J}$ is an admissible horn inclusion.
 In particular, $X\to Y$ is the pushout of a trivial cofibration, so it must be a trivial cofibration.
-But as demonstrated in example \ref{Ex:Appendix_pathological}, the inclusion $X\to Y$ does not induce weak-equivalences on all classical homotopy links.
+But as demonstrated in \cref{Ex:Appendix_pathological}, the inclusion $X\to Y$ does not induce weak-equivalences on all classical homotopy links.
 In particular, the model structure can not satisfy \eqref{Item:WE_Induce_WE_Appendix}, which concludes the proof. \end{proof}

-\begin{remark} One might object, that Example \ref{Ex:Appendix_pathological} is pathological insofar, as the $0$-stratum considered as a subspace in the usual subspace topology is not $\Delta$-generated.
-It may be possible to pass to an appropriate tamer subcategory of $\Top_P$, which would then allow for the structure of a model category fulfilling all of the requirements of Proposition \ref{prop:Nonexistence_Appendix}.
-The main point of this article however, is that even without attempting to change the underlying point-set topological framework and defining such a model structure, many of the consequences of its existence may nevertheless be obtained. \end{remark}
+\begin{remark} One might object, that \cref{Ex:Appendix_pathological} is pathological insofar, as the $0$-stratum considered as a subspace in the usual subspace topology is not $\Delta$-generated.
+It may be possible to pass to an appropriate tamer subcategory of $\Top_P$, which would then allow for the structure of a model category fulfilling all of the requirements of \cref{prop:Nonexistence_Appendix}.
+The main point of this article however, is that even without attempting to change the underlying point-set topological framework and defining such a model structure, many of the consequences of its existence may nevertheless be obtained. \end{remark} \begin{lemma} Let $\I = \{ p <q\}$ be a flag in $P$ and let $X\in \sS_P^{Joyal-Kan}$ be such that $X_m$ is empty, for all $ p < m < q$.
+Then, for any weak equivalence $X \to Y$ in $\sS_P^{Joyal-Kan}$, the induced map on simplicial homotopy links, $\Hol_{\I}(X) \to \Hol_{\I}(Y)$, is a weak equivalence in the Kan model structure on simplicial sets. \end{lemma}

+\begin{proof} Recall that the fibrant objects in $\sSJK_P$ are those that admit the right lifting property against all stratified horn inclusions $\Lambda^{\J}_k$ which are either inner horn inclusions, or admissible horn inclusions.
+Call those horn inclusions weakly admissible.
+Now, given a weak-equivalence in $\sSJK_P$, $f\colon X\to Y$, where the $m$-stratum of $X$ is empty for all $p<m<q$, consider fibrant replacements for $X$ and $Y$ obtained by the small object argument applied to the set of weakly admissible horn inclusions.
+We get a commutative diagram of weak equivalences

+Now, since $\sSJK_P$ is a left Bousfield localization of $\sS_P$ (see \cref{rem:Haine_Structure_is_localization}), and since the map $f^{\text{fib}}$ is a weak equivalence between fibrant object in $\sSJK_P$, it must also be a weak equivalence in $\sS_P$.
+But then, by \cref{Cor:Diagram_Preserve_WE}, $f^{\text{fib}}$ must induce a weak equivalence $\Hol_\I(X^{\text{fib}})\to \Hol_\I(Y^{\text{fib}})$.
+By two out of three, it is thus enough to show \cref{lem:haines_pairwise_links} for maps of the form $X\hookrightarrow X^{\text{fib}}$ (noting that the $m$-strata of $Y$ must also be empty for $p<m<q$, since weak equivalences in $\sSJK_P$ preserve the homotopy type of strata).
+Now, by \cref{theo:Intro_Holink}, together with the (pseudo)-naturality of $\Link{\I}$ with respect to monomorphisms (see \cref{prop:Links_and_Links}), we can reduce to comparing $\Link{\I}(X)$ and $\Link{\I}(X^{\fib})$.
+Finally, since the map $X\hookrightarrow X^{\text{fib}}$ is a transfinite composition of pushouts along weakly admissible horn inclusions, and since $\Link{\I}$ preserves colimits, it is enough to prove \cref{lem:haines_pairwise_links} for maps $X\hookrightarrow Y$ obtained by pushing out along a single weakly admissible horn inclusion, $\Lambda^{\J}_k\to \Delta^{\J}$.
+Now, note that since $X$ has empty $m$ strata for all $p<m<q$, so must have $\Lambda^{\J}_k$, and $\Delta^{\J}$.
+Finally, it is enough to show that